Waker-Uz-Zaman

-Waker-Uz-Zaman (Note: ওয়াকার-উজ-জামান) (Note: SBP, OSP, SGP, psc) (born 16 September 1966) is a four-star general of the Bangladesh Army and the current Chief of Army Staff.
+General Waker-Uz-Zaman (Note: ওয়াকার-উজ-জামান) (Note: SBP, OSP, SGP, psc) (born 16 September 1966) is a four-star general of the Bangladesh Army and the current Chief of Army Staff.
 Earlier, he served as the Chief of General Staff at Army Headquarters and as the 15th Principal Staff Officer of the Armed Forces Division.
 (Note: Multiple references:)

-Just over a month of his tenure amid the Student–People's uprising, he announced the resignation of Prime Minister Sheikh Hasina on 5 August 2024.
+Just over a month of his tenure amid the July Uprising, he announced the resignation of Prime Minister Sheikh Hasina on 5 August 2024.
 (Note: Multiple references:)

 Early life and education

 Waker was born into a Bengali Muslim family on 16 September 1966 at Dacca of then East Pakistan.
 Waker's family hailed from Sherpur of now Mymensingh Division, Bangladesh.
 His father was Asad-Uz-Zaman, a notable district judge of Sherpur and Gaibandha.
 Waker's paternal grandfather was Fazlur Rahman who was given the title of Khan Bahadur by the erstwhile ruling British Administration for his services to the British Raj and so was his maternal grandfather Sadiq Khan.

+He began his educational career as a child from Rajshahi Collegiate School, the oldest educational institution in Bangladesh.

 Waker was enlisted to Bangladesh Military Academy (BMA) on 1983 and was commissioned on 20 December 1985 from 13th BMA Long Course in the East Bengal Regiment.
 Waker is an alumnus of Defence Services Command and Staff College and Joint Services Command and Staff College in the United Kingdom.
-He obtained his two master's degrees, one master of science in strategic planning from Bangladesh University of Professionals and another master of Arts in defence studies from King's College, University of London.
+He obtained two master's degrees in defence studies, one from National University, Bangladesh, and a second from King's College, University of London.